Edward Arthur Walton: Life

 In 1889 Walton appeared at the Glasgow Art Club Fancy Dress Ball as Hokusai which coincided with an exhibition of Hokusai's (Walton's) Japanese prints at the gallery of Alexander Reid at 124 St Vincent Street.
 At the same event Walton announced his engagement to Helen Law, an artist's model known as "Butterfly" by James Whistler.

 Walton also attended painting classes at the Glasgow studio of W. Y. Macgregor, one of the central figures of the Glasgow School.
 Walton exhibited from 1880 in both Glasgow, at the Royal Glasgow Institute of Fine Arts, and Edinburgh, at the Royal Scottish Academy, being elected an associate of the Academy in 1889 and a full member in 1905.
 He was in London from 1894 until 1904, living in Cheyne Walk in Chelsea, and a neighbour of Whistler and John Lavery.
 While in London, Walton often painted in Suffolk, spending summers at the Old Vicarage in Wenhaston.
 Here he painted pastoral scenes in oil and watercolour, the latter often on buff paper with creative interplay between paper and paint.
 He used extensive underpainting in his oils, thereby creating subtle effects.

 In 1907 he accompanied Guthrie on a painting trip to Algiers and Spain and in 1913 worked in Belgium.
 The World War I years led to his discovering Galloway and he became a frequent visitor to the area.

 From 1915 he served as President of the Royal Scottish Water Colour Society.
 Walton's use of oil was reserved largely for important portraits in the Whistlerian manner.

 Walton married the artist Helen Law (née Henderson) after becoming engaged on 29 November 1889.
 Helen gave up her painting career in order to tend to their family.
 Their son John (1895–1971), became Regius Professor of Botany at the University of Glasgow.
 Their daughter Cecile (1891–1956), was a successful painter, sculptor and illustrator in Edinburgh.
 Their youngest daughter Margery married William Oliphant Hutchison in 1918.

 A member of Glasgow Art Club work by Walton was included in the club's Memorial Exhibition of 1935, in memory of those of its members who had died since the First World War.

 He died at 7 Belford Park in Edinburgh and is buried in Dean Cemetery in Edinburgh, near the north-east corner of the northern Victorian section.

 Family

-Walton was married to Helen Law and they had two sons and a daughter.
+Walton was married to Helen Law and they had a sons and two daughters.
 Their children included the botanist John Walton FRSE (1895-1971) who he portrayed at least once.